 French Subordinating Conjunctions

-Sometimes when expressing yourself, you want to join two phrases together.
-However, one of your sentences is entirely dependent on the other (hence why it’s formally known as a “dependent clause”).
+Sometimes when you want to join two phrases together, one of your clauses is entirely dependent on the other (hence why it’s formally known as a “dependent clause”).

 “I’ll give you a ride to the grocery store if you give me $5.”